Jonxslays/xloc/README.md

 ## xloc

-A fast, multi-threaded line counting utility.
+A fast, multi-threaded line counting utility written in Rust.